blurplejs/docs/docs/runtime/installation.md

 # Installation

 blurple is designed in a way that allows even non-developers to easily set up and host one or more discord bots (_as long as they're a little tech-savvy_).
-Still, there are some

 ### Requirements
 - [Node.js](https://nodejs.org/en/) 8.0 or newer